Best Budget Fleece Jackets for Men of 2021

 While the material is warm and soft, the cut of the jacket felt incredibly awkward.
 The arms felt like they were attached too low, and the way the front zipper was sewn in made the whole jacket feel incredibly stiff, and it did not move as a cohesive piece.
 The stiffness of the front made it feel even stranger when layered over.
 Given the higher price tag and the strange fit, we couldn't recommend this jacket over any of the other fleeces we reviewed.

 Why You Should Trust Us

-Fleece jackets have been a staple of Buck Yedor's, our lead tester on this project, wardrobe for years.
+Buck Yedor, our lead tester on this project, was born in the mountains of Colorado and has been dressing in fleece since he was an infant.
 Whether using them as part of a cold-weather layering system during overnight searches while working for Yosemite Search and Rescue or on a backcountry snowboard mission in the Eastern Sierra, he knows how versatile and essential a good fleece jacket can be.

 To begin our search for the highest performing fleeces, we started by researching over twenty of the top-selling models.
 We then narrowed our selection down to ten of the most compelling.
 Known for its highly variable weather conditions, Buck used each fleece as his primary layer while hiking and rock climbing in Colorado's Rocky Mountains.
 With different styles, weights, and features, we hope our research will help you find a fleece that is right for your unique needs.

 Analysis and Test Results

 Using all the different fleeces in a high alpine environment lets us experience them in a wide range of conditions.
 From chilly pre-dawn hikes to getting caught in serious storms, we got to see how each fleece handled the extremes.
 We were able to compare each one's warmth, comfort, fit, layering ability, breathability, and ease of movement.